saltbot-org/saltbot/README.md

 [**We have a subreddit for saltbot now at /r/saltbot**](https://www.reddit.com/r/saltbot/).
 Use this for extensive discussions of saltbot's features, improvements, strategy, etc.

+# Twitch Channel

+[**We now have a twitch channel where you can see the bot running live**,](https://twitch.tv/saltbot) be sure to swing by and follow!

 # Contributors & Members

 [**Click here for the current list of Contributors and Members**](https://github.com/saltbot-org/saltbot/network/members)